 B.3.2.7 Mortality/Morbidity Improvement:

-The current CIA standards (2350.06) allow the Appointed Actuary to assume improving future mortality for life insurance products.
+The current CIA Standards of Practice (2350.06) allow the Appointed Actuary to assume improving future mortality for life insurance products.

 Also, a company may assume improving future morbidity for some health insurance products.